steadramon/ESPGeiger/docs/configuration/counter.md

 # Counter Configuration

-Two settings on the Config page that often get confused: **Debounce** and **Tube dead time**.
+Two settings on the Config page, both under the **Advanced** section of the Input tab, that often get confused: **Debounce** and **Tube dead time**.
 They are related but serve different jobs, and getting them right matters at high count rates.

 ## Debounce